actuallydan/tadu/README.md

 * 3.0 Enterprise Productivity Platform
 * 3.5 Voice to Task
 * 4.0 Embedded Tadu List
-* 5.0 Tadu Clerk
+* 5.0 Tadu Concierge

 #### What Needs Done
 * On Task Click -> Modal Or Alert To Edit
 	* Style
 * FF issues?
 * Documentation
-* Notificiations tray change color and populate
-	* Style
 * Large Screen Responsiveness
-* Figure out what to do with blank space at bottom on some screen
+* Figure out what to do with blank space at bottom on some screens